codio/site/source/docs/ide-beautify.html.markdown

 ##Settings
 If you look within the [code-beautifier] section of the Codio Preferences, you will see the various beautification settings available.

-Don't forget, you can force these at the [Project level preferences](/docs/settings-prefs/project-prefs) if you want to have consistently beautifed code regardless of who edits your code.
+Don't forget, you can force these at the [Project level preferences](/docs/settings-prefs/project-prefs) if you want to have consistently beautified code regardless of who edits your code.